 14. West Siberian Laika

 The Laika is another dog that’s apart of the Spitz family (see above).
 And in similar fashion, this is a hunting and working breed that loves to stay active.

 As the name the suggests, the West Siberian Laika was discovered in Russia, originating hundreds of years ago as a hunting companion for the Hanty and Mansi cultures in West Siberia.

 As for their temperament – let’s just say this isn’t the ideal dog for new owners.
 They’re stubborn, independent, destructive, and vocal.

 15. Norwegian elkhound

-The Norwegian elkhound is a high energy hunting dog and companion.
+The Norwegian Elkhound is a high energy hunting dog and companion.
 Originally they were used to hunt big game such as moose.
-Despite their name, these dogs were not used to hunt elk.
+Despite their name, however, these dogs were not used to hunt elk.

-They have a strong prey drive and a desire to track.
-They’ll follow their nose and shut out the world around them.
+They have a strong desire to track, so much so that they’ll completely ignore the rest of the world.
 And if they see small prey outdoors they will bark and chase without regard.